blitzdose/HardBoot/README.md

 ## Known issues
 Make sure you are using the boot entries configured by your OS durin install (Usually "Windows Boot Manager", "Debain", etc.).
-Do not use plain devices (Like "NVME0"), as these might not work.
+DO NOT use plain devices (Like "NVME0"), as these might not work.
 If you run into a situation where HardBoot shows some error, feel free to open an issue.

 ## Building